Newburgh Brain Injury Attorney

 Our head injury attorneys in Hudson Valley can help you pursue a personal injury claim if you have experienced any of the effects of a diagnosed traumatic brain injury due to an accident caused by the negligence of another.
 We can represent clients who have been hurt in a motor vehicle crash, a slip and fall, work site accident, or any other situation.

 Traumatic and Non-traumatic Brain Injuries

 A common prevailing myth around Traumatic Brain Injuries (TBI’s) is that such an injury is only sustained when someone is hit on the head or knocked unconscious.
 While these may be common circumstances that can result in TBI’s, whiplash sustained in automobile or motorcycle accidents is another leading cause of brain injury.

 Brain injuries resulting from whiplash or other similar injuries can often go unnoticed by first responders and doctors when they occur in low impact accidents.
 Our attorneys understand the nature of such injuries and the impact they can have on your life.
 If you have experienced symptoms similar to those found as a result of a TBI, there is a chance you may be suffering from a non-traumatic brain injury.
-If these symptoms were a consequence of an accident caused by another person’s negligence, you may be entitled to compensation.
+A non-traumatic brain injury, such as illness, oxygen deprivation, metabolic disorders, aneurysms, cardiac arrest, near-drowning experience, can also be the consequence of negligence of a property owner or because of medical malpractice.
+If you have experienced a brain injury caused by another person’s negligence, you may be entitled to compensation.